olli991/mib-std2-pq-zr-toolbox/README.md

 ## Frequently asked questions
 ```
+Q: I already installed Toolbox and want to install new version do I need to uninstall the old one?
+What is a proper way to update?
+A: No, you do not need to uninstall.
+Simply do `update_and_unistall->Update Toolbox from SD card or USB drive`

 Q: I got unit with part number X how to know is that Technisat/Preh/Delphi/Harman?
 A: Google that part number in picture mode and take a look at the label or look for the letter in software version string.
 For example MST2_EU_SK_ZR_P0478T.
 Letter T at the end means it's Technisat.
 If there is no letter it's Harman.